adnammit/movieAppV1/README.md

 * test mock environment
 * how to map okta user to our user model?
     - email might be the best "pk"...
-* how much do we want to rely on imdb? should we store anything other than imdb id?
-    - more robust to store the info (title, genre, year, etc) but not necessary
-    - if we store it (or don't), we can write a script to get data from imdb and update values in db
-* work out how these objects should be mapped:
-    - Collection -> look into using data stored in api db
-    - Movie -> CollectionItem?
-    - SearchResult
-        * SearchResult and CollectionItem inherit from some common base? they're v similar
-    - consider making these interfaces
 * CSS overhaul: consolidate css for movies and search
 * work flow:
     - default: display all in own collection